Is This Goodbye, Charlie Brown?: Plot

 The next day, Linus and Lucy say their last goodbyes to Charlie Brown.
 As they pull out, Linus throws Snoopy his security blanket as a way to remember him.
 After the van Pelts leave, Charlie Brown sadly walks home, where he finds Sally still waiting for Linus on the porch.
 When her brother tells her that Linus and his family have moved away, Sally walks inside in despondence.
 Then Schroeder comes by looking for Lucy, only for Charlie Brown to reveal that the Van Pelts have moved away (while also berating him for his hypocrisy: according to Charlie Brown, Schroeder never cared for Lucy), much to his shock.
 He claims he thought she was kidding, then grows upset that he never got to say goodbye.
 In a later scene, Schroeder is seen playing the piano with the musical staff above him, and Lucy’s head appears between the treble and bass staff.
 When he notices, he stops playing and breaks the fourth wall in a nod to the 1971 special Play It Again, Charlie Brown: "Don't tell me I've grown accustomed to that face.".

 The next day, Charlie Brown tells Peppermint Patty that he is upset over Linus moving away.
 Convinced that he needs help, she enlists Marcie for some advice.
 When Marcie asks her if she likes him, she naturally denies it.
 She later walks home trying to convince herself that she couldn't love a loser like him.

-That night while Patty is trying to sleep, she imagines Charlie Brown is feeling bad about himself and decides to call him to make him feel better.
+That night while Peppermint Patty is trying to sleep, she imagines Charlie Brown is feeling bad about himself and decides to call him to make him feel better.
 When she does, Charlie Brown is so tired that he doesn't seem to be listening to what Peppermint Patty is saying.
 She invites him on a date to the movies, but makes it seem as if Charlie Brown is asking her instead.
 She says she wants to go with him to a movie, then hangs up and goes to sleep feeling good about herself.
 Charlie Brown suddenly wakes up shocked to himself near the phone, thinking he just dreamt he was talking to Peppermint Patty.

 The next day, Peppermint Patty is waiting for Charlie Brown to pick her up for their date.
 Marcie visits him at the wall, noticing how tired he looks.
 He tells her that for some strange reason, he woke up at midnight by the phone after dreaming he spoke to Peppermint Patty.
 She realizes what is happening and tells Peppermint Patty that he's not coming, but she doesn't believe Marcie and continues to wait.